spatie/icalendar-generator/README.md

     ->url('https://spatie.be');
 ```

-A timezone has multiple entries in time where the time of the timezone changed relative to UTC, such entry can be constructed for standard or daylight time:
+A timezone consists of multiple entries where the time of the timezone changed relative to UTC, such entry can be constructed for standard or daylight time:

 ```php
 $entry = TimezoneEntry::create(